Orou Sapulot – Experience Sabah off the Beaten Track

 After breakfast, you will be transferred to Salung Jetty, a ~ 1-hour 40-minute journey, for your next adventure – a Rapid Shooting ride to the Kalimantan border.
 This boat ride in a traditional long wooden boat is a lot of fun and offers the opportunity to see more of Orou Sapulot during the ride.
 You will depart from Salung Jetty and Rapid Shoot through rapids all the way to the Kalimantan Border on a motorised wooden longboat navigated by a skilful village boatman.
 The boat journey will take ~ 5 hours to return (depending on the water level) and is a real highlight during your time at Orou Sapulot.
-You will get to see the different Murut Villages and their livelihood along the rivers both downstream and upstream.
+You will get to see the different Murut Villages and their livelihood along the rivers, both downstream and upstream.
 You’ll stop for lunch down a little tributary river at a peaceful spot on the riverbank – another highlight of the rapid shooting experience.
-After the Rapid Shooting ride, you will be transferred to a modern Murut Long House (Romol Eco Village).
-This evening after a very tasty Murut feast the villagers from Orou Sapulot will provide you with a Cultural Performance during which you’ll have the chance to join in with Murut traditional dances and play with traditional musical instruments.
+After the Rapid Shooting ride, you will be transferred to a modern Murut Long House.
+This evening after a very tasty Murut feast, the villagers from Orou Sapulot will provide you with a Cultural Performance during which you’ll have the chance to join in with Murut traditional dances and play traditional musical instruments.
 A night to remember and a perfect way to end your last full day with the Orou Sapulot team.
-Tonight you will sleep in the main hall of the Romol Eco Village in a modern Longhouse which is also a very comfortable family home.
-The Longhouse is equipped with a western toilet and showers and sleeping is in a large communal room with mattresses on the floor with full bedding provided.
+Tonight you will sleep MunorAulai Guesthouse.
+The Longhouse is equipped with a western toilet and showers, and sleeping is in a dorm or twin-share room with full bedding provided.

 Day 4 (Meals: B)